-- A. It is your responsibility to submit a complete and accurate Notice of Termination (NOT), using the form (or a photocopy thereof) provided by the Department.
-The NOT will be made available at the following web site: www.scdhec.gov/eqc/water/html/swn_apps.html - B. If DHEC notifies dischargers (directly, by public notice, or by making information available on the Internet) of other NOT form options (e.g., electronic submission), you may take advantage of those options to satisfy the requirements of Section 5. - C. The Notice of Termination must include the following information: - 1.
-DOTCGP NPDES coverage number for the stormwater discharge; - 2.
-The basis for submission of the NOT (final stabilization has been achieved on all portions of the Project for which the permittee is responsible; coverage under an Alternative NPDES Permit has been obtained) - 3.
+- A. It is your responsibility to submit a complete and accurate Notice of Termination (NOT), using the appropriate form. - B. If DHEC notifies dischargers (directly, by public notice, or by making information available on the Internet) of other NOT form options (e.g., electronic submission), you must take advantage of those options to satisfy the requirements of Section 5. - C. The Notice of Termination must include the following information: - 1.
+TCGP NPDES coverage number for the stormwater discharge; - 2.
+The basis for submission of the NOT (See Section 5.1 B). - 3.
 Owner's name, address, telephone number and SCDOT's Employer Identification Number (EIN) as established by the U.S. Internal Revenue Service; - 4.
 The name of the Project and address (or a description of location if no street address is available) of the construction site for which the notification is submitted; and - 5.
-A certification statement, signed and dated by an authorized representative as defined in §122.22 of SC Regulation 61-9 (see Appendix B of this Permit) and the name and title of that authorized representative.
+A certification statement signed and dated by an authorized representative as defined in \$122.22 of SC Regulation 61-9 (see Appendix B of this Permit) and the name and title of that authorized representative.

-- 6. For Projects disturbing more than 2 acres, a certification statement, signed and dated by the preparer of the SWPPP or other person with a registration equivalent to that of the preparer of the SWPPP, that to the best of his or her knowledge and belief all work was conducted and completed in accordance with the approved SWPPP and this DOTCGP.
-This certification must be based on the inspections performed in accordance with Section 3.13 of this DOTCGP and must state that any deficiencies that were noted have been corrected. - D. All original NOTs must be submitted to the following address:
+D. For Projects disturbing more than 2 acres, a certification statement, signed and dated by the preparer of the SWPPP or other person with a registration equivalent to that of the preparer of the SWPPP, that to the best of his or her knowledge and belief all work was conducted and completed in accordance with the approved SWPPP and this TCGP.
+This certification must be based on the inspections performed in accordance with Section 3.13 of this TCGP and must state that any deficiencies that were noted have been corrected.
+All original NOTs must be submitted to the following address or submitted electronically when available: